openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_smoke.rst

         * Networking: Neutron with VLAN segmentation
         * Storage: default
         * Additional services: default
-    3. Click on the Settings tab and check that section of  DVS  plugin is displayed with all required GUI elements.
+    3. Go to Network tab -> Other subtub and check that section of Neutron VMware DVS ML2 plugin is displayed with all required GUI elements:
-    4. Verify that section of DVS plugin is present on the Settings tab.
+        * 'Neutron VMware DVS ML2 plugin' check box
+        * "Enter the dvSwitch's name." text field with description 'Set the name of dvSwitch on vCenter. '
+        * 'Versions' radio button with <plugin version>
-    5. Verify that check box "Use Neutron VMware DVS ML2 plugin" is enabled by default.
+    4. Verify that check box " Neutron VMware DVS ML2 plugin" is enabled by default.
-    6. Verify that user can disabled -> enabled DVS plugin by click on check box "Use Neutron VMware DVS ML2 plugin".
+    5. Verify that user can disabled -> enabled DVS plugin by click on check box "Neutron VMware DVS ML2 plugin".
-    7. Verify that check box "Use VMware DVS ML2 plugin for networking" is enabled by default.
+    6. Verify that check box "Neutron VMware DVS ML2 plugin" is enabled by default.
-    8. Verify that all labels of DVS plugin section have same font style and color.
+    7. Verify that all labels of DVS plugin section have same font style and color.
-    9. Verify that all elements of DVS plugin section are vertical aligned.
+    8. Verify that all elements of DVS plugin section are vertical aligned.

 Expected result